Jacques Mayol: Film

 The film The Big Blue, directed by Luc Besson in 1988, was inspired by his life story and the life story of the Italian diver Enzo Maiorca and their friendship.
 Mayol was one of the screenwriters.

 Mayol was the subject of the 2017 documentary film Dolphin Man (L'Homme dauphin, sur les traces de Jacques Mayol), directed by Lefteris Charitos.

 Death

 On 22 December 2001 Mayol committed suicide by hanging himself at his villa in Elba, Italy, after struggling with depression.
 He was 74 years old.
 His ashes were spread over the Tuscany coast.
-Friends have erected a monument to him in the sea southeast of Elba at 16 m depth.
+Friends have erected a monument to him at 16 m depth at the Gemini islands in the southeast of Elba near his home.